 On June 9th 1959 another Guinness Clock appeared called the Guinness Time Piece (pictured left), which also became known as the Guinness Clock.
 This was an even more elaborate mechanical contraption, built in three sections, weighing four tons, and mounted on the back of a trailer for easy transportation.
 It was designed by John Lansdell and Willy Szoomanski and manufactured by F.B.Elcom Ltd.

 As with the original Guinness Clocks, every quarter of an hour brought a frenzied burst of activity from an assortment of Guinness animals and their keeper accompanied by fairground music.
 In the centre a revolving stage with four set pieces showed Guinness in every season of the year and to the right in front of the caravan the ever-harassed keeper is chased by various animals from door to door.
 At first the keeper has the bottle of Guinness, then a few moments later, they all reappear, now running in the other direction, with the brown bear in front with the bottle being chased by the keeper.
 It was first exhibited at the Guinness Bicentenary Garden Party that summer then set off on its travels via Battersea Pleasure Gardens where it stayed for a fortnight.
 Since the Clocks' mechanism could easily be affected by wind, it was necessary to have an electrician standing by.
 He would also be responsible for counting the visitors to the clock.

 Changing times were soon to doom these travelling mechanical wonders.
 Guinness no longer used the animals in its advertisements, and spare parts for the clocks became difficult to obtain.
 They were finally withdrawn in October 1966 and sent for scrap - a sad end to a much-loved and unique form of Guinness advertising.

-Subscribed members can view more images of the Festival Clock from within the GCC Galleries.
+Subscribed members can access our galleries and view 24 wonderful postcard images of the Festival Clock from various locations around the UK.